 What should you be communicating to your fleet?
 Tell them: You cannot be complacent.
 You cannot depend on someone or something else to keep you safe.
 You and you alone are responsible for your safety behind the wheel.
 Encourage and enforce constant situational awareness.
 Take the time to understand the warning signs of a driver operating in your safety zone who has the potential to put you at risk.
 Be proactive.
 Respond accordingly before it’s too late to control the situation.
 And always remember—complacency kills.
 Get this message out on a regular basis.
 It’s worth repeating.

 Also, provided here, to share with you drivers, is a free copy of Driving Dynamics’ .
 Although we can’t control the “other driver” and their actions, each person in your fleet can be empowered to stay alert to warning signs and be ready to steer clear of anyone that may be potentially place them in harm’s way.

-Fleet and Safety Management -- Audit the DriveReady Advantage™ virtual driver safety training class for free!
+Fleet and Safety Management -- See a preview of the DriveReady Advantage™ virtual driver safety training class.